 A Viking Relative of Strong John

 Some of the vital parts of the "Strong John" tale were actually lived out by Norsemen, or vikings.
 The story of Rolf Ganger (French: Rollon, Rollo), one of the ancestors of the British royalty, runs quite like a "Strong John" fairy tale.
 [Link].
 Rolf was so big that viking ponies could not carry him, sagas tell.
 He made the French king Charles the Simple hand over Normandy to him, and protected the Seine and Paris in return.
 Compare:

 A princess who is a master at telling lies is offered in marriage to the man who can tell so big a lie that she says: "That is a lie".
 She is brought to say the required words in protest when the hero makes up shameful lies about her family, and then she has to marry the suitor. - Cf. Ørnulf Hodne.

 ❋ If telling the truth is so rare in high or famous circles, it could be the most needed thing for a successful marriage, and seems to be recognised by the king.
 "Be yourself," is a quite typical royal advice today too.

 This tale from Asbjornsen's "Makrelldorg (mackerel trolling" is without any ATU number.
-In the inserted tale, three waves are three wives who are witches who have decided to kill their husbands at sea.
+The tale is put into "Mackerel Trolling".
+The three waves in the tale are three wives who also are witches and have decided to kill their husbands at sea.
 But a clairvoyant youngster onboard overhears the witches as the plot and scheme, and is given the means to combat their swelling waves when the time come.